Zackwall/ArduinoSonarSystem/README.md

 1. Connect the pins as defined in the code or follow the circuit diagram
 2. Optional but you can also open the Serial Monitor at **115200 Baud** to see the live distance of the objects infront of the sonar scanner
 #### Note: The HC-SR04 has a maximum reliable range of about 400cm.
 This project is configured to cap the output at 350cm if an object is out of range or no echo is received

+## License
+This project is open-source.
+Feel free to use, study, and modify it for your own projects!